kh8fb/kh8fb_singularity/definition_scripts/parsers/README.md

        >>> singularity build --fakeroot lal_parser_server.sif lal_parser_server.def

 This container includes two applications, one for downloading the model and the other for setting up a server with the downloaded model.
 To run a specific model, you first have to download it with the `download_model` application, which will download the model to a specific location on the **host** *outside of the container*.
+Note that this model is 5.2GB.

      >>> singularity run --app download_model lal_parser_server.sif -p /path/to/download/location